sabrinasaven/sabrinaplaystheharp/README.md

 accordion, and the contact form
-`images/` — placeholder photos and social icons (replace these) `audio/`, `video/` — placeholder folders for your own media
+`images/` — placeholder photos and social icons (replace these) `audio/`, `video/` — placeholder folders for your own media What's new in this revision

-What's new in this revision
+Hero image (mobile fix) — fixed a bug where the hero image had visible gaps on the left/right on mobile and looked cropped.
+The cause was a mobile CSS rule unintentionally re-adding side padding to the hero section; it's now excluded from that rule, so the hero is always edge-to-edge.
+Also switched to `object-fit: contain` so the photo is never cropped, even if it isn't pixel-exact 4:3.
-Hero image — now a fixed 4:3 landscape ratio on every screen size, displayed edge-to-edge with no cropping/letterboxing, and still clear of the nav bar.
-See "Images" below for the recommended photo size.
+Weddings & Events — mobile order — updated to Image → Text → View my
-Mobile header — the hamburger menu button now sits in the same row as "Sabrina Savenkova | Harpist", aligned to the right of the title.
+full repertoire → Audio → Enquire Now → Frequently Asked Questions, with a tighter gap specifically between Enquire Now and the FAQ link.

-Weddings & Events — mobile order — now Image → Text → Audio → View my
+Previously
-full repertoire → Frequently Asked Questions → Enquire Now.
-(The section title still leads, as with every other section.)
+Mobile header — the hamburger menu button sits in the same row as "Sabrina Savenkova | Harpist", aligned to the right of the title.

-Weddings & Events — desktop — the "Frequently Asked Questions" link now sits directly below "View my full repertoire" in the left-hand column, instead of underneath the audio player.
+Weddings & Events — desktop — the "Frequently Asked Questions" link sits directly below "View my full repertoire" in the left-hand column.
 Repertoire link — the arrow (→) has been removed; only the download icon appears next to "View my full repertoire" now.

-Color customization guide — added below, in this README.
+Color customization guide — see below.
 What to replace before going live
 1. Images
 Every placeholder photo lives in `images/` and is clearly marked in `index.html` with a `REPLACE ME` comment just above the `<img>` tag:
 `hero-placeholder.jpg` — Home section hero photo.
 Landscape 4:3 ratio
 (e.g. 1600×1200px, or any multiple of that ratio).
-It always displays at exactly this ratio, full width, with no cropping.
+It always displays at exactly this ratio, full width, edge-to-edge, and is never cropped.
 `about-placeholder.jpg` — About section portrait (portrait 4:3, i.e.
 3:4 width:height — e.g. 900×1200px)
 `weddings-placeholder.jpg` — Weddings & Events photo (portrait 4:3)